New Math: The Curriculum That Failed Students And Teachers

-When the Russians launched Sputnik into orbit in the closing years of the 1950s, it served as a wake-up call for Americans.
-In that one moment, Americans, who had prided themselves at being the best nation in the world, were forced to admit that the Russians had bested us.
+When the Soviet Union launched Sputnik into orbit in the closing years of the 1950s, it served as a wake-up call for Americans.
+In that one moment, Americans, who had prided themselves on being the best nation in the world, were forced to admit they'd been bested by the Russians.
 The solution, many experts claimed, was education reform, particularly in mathematics.
 In the 1960s and 1970s, as a result, schools adopted a radical new math curriculum that confounded teachers, parents and students and became a national disaster.
 Here’s how.

 Experts Blamed Traditional Math Textbooks